serge-v/micro-quickfix/help/quickfix.md

 Executes external command and shows the command output in qfix pane. qfix pane allows to jump to the file location.

+qfix pane has incremental search as you type.
+Use backtick to reset the search.

 Commands:

 fexec [args]